Danny Lim (activist): Offensive language court case

-In 2015, Lim was fined $500 for offensive conduct after publicly wearing a sign which labelled the then Prime Minister of Australia Tony Abbott a 'Cunt'.
+In 2015, Lim was fined $500 for offensive conduct after publicly wearing a sign which labelled the then prime minister of Australia Tony Abbott a 'C∀nt'.
 A GoFundMe campaign by supporters raised enough money to cover the fine within less than an hour.
-The court ruled that the word 'cunt' is not always offensive when said in public compared to countries like the United States and that the fine would have constricted his right to political communication implied in the Constitution.
-Due to this ruling, he was not fined.
-The case was seen by law professor Luke McNamara as a step towards protecting civil liberties.
+However, Lim appealed and was acquitted, that court ruling that the word 'cunt' is not always offensive when said in public, compared to countries like the United States, and that a conviction would have restricted his freedom of political communication implicit in the Constitution.
+The case was seen by law academic Luke McNamara as a step towards protecting civil liberties.

 Arrest at Barangaroo

 Lim was arrested for offensive behaviour at Barangaroo in January 2019.
-This was due to a sign which included the word 'CVNT' which was previously ruled by the courts as legal.
-He has since commenced legal action against the charge and the police officers who arrested him.
-A rally was held to protest the arrest which was reportedly attended by approximately 300 people.
-The case was later dismissed on 30 August 2019.
+This was due to a sign that included the word 'C∀nt', which a court had previously ruled to be legal.
+Lim commenced legal action against the charge as well as against the police officers who had arrested him.
+A rally to protest the arrest was reportedly attended by about 300 people.
+A magistrate dismissed the case on 30 August 2019.